bob-fornal/work-notes/AWS/CDA/S3--Simple-Storage-Service--Buckets.md

 * Not an IP
 * Must start with lowercase letter or number

-Objects
+## Objects

 * Objects (files) have a Key.
 The key is the FULL path:

-> &lt;mybucket&gt;/myfile.txt

-> &lt;mybucket&gt;/myfolder/anotherfolder/myfile.txt
+    ```script
+    <mybucket>/myfile.txt
+    <mybucket>/myfolder/anotherfolder/myfile.txt
+    ```

-* There’s no concept of “directories” within buckets (although the UI will trick you to think otherwise)
+* There is no concept of “directories” within buckets
-* Just keys with very long names that contain slashes (“/“)
+* There are keys with very long names that contain slashes (“/“)
 * Object Values are the content of the body:

-> Max Size is 5TB
+    * Max Size is 5TB

-> If uploading more than 5GB, must use “multi-part upload”
+    * If uploading more than 5GB, must use “multi-part upload”

 * Metadata (list of text key / value pairs - system or user metadata)
 * Tags (Unicode key / value pair - up to 10) - useful for security / lifecycle
-* Version ID (if versioning
+* Version ID, if enabled.

 ## AWS S3 - Versioning

-* It is enabled at the bucket level
+* Is enabled at the bucket level
 * Same key overwrite will increment the “version”: 1, 2, 3

-* It is best practice to version your buckets
+It is best practice to version buckets

-> Protect against unintended deletes (ability to restore a version)
+* Protect against unintended deletes (ability to restore a version)

-> Easy roll back to previous versions
+*  Easy roll back to previous versions

-* Any file that is not version prior to enabling versioning will have the version “null”
+Any file that is not version prior to enabling versioning will have the version “null”

 ## S3 Encryption for Objects